starmarb/qiskit-docgen/circuit.md

-### Hadamard Gate on 0
+### RZ Gate on 0
-Hadamard transforms qubit 0 from a definite state (like |0⟩ or |1⟩) into a superposition of both.

-### CNOT Gate on 0,1
-CNOT flips the target qubit 0 if the control qubit 0 is in state |1⟩.
+RZ rotates qubit 0 around the Z-axis by 1.234